Umberto Fracchia: Provenance and early years

 The first part of Umberto's childhood was lived in Alessandria, an army town ever since its foundation in the twelfth century.
 When he was seven, after Captain Fracchia's death, he moved with his mother to Rome, where he subsequently underwent a classical schooling.
 It was also in Rome that he studied successfully for a degree in Jurisprudence.
-By that time he was already obvious, of it had not been before, that his preference was for literary studies rather than the law.
+By that time he was already obvious, if it had not been before, that his preference was for literary studies rather than the law.
 In 1908, aged barely 19 and before he had concluded his university course, Fracchia published his first book, a compilation of short stories entitled "Le Vergini", followed in 1910 by the publication, again in Rome, of "La parabola sceneggiata La favola dell'innocenza" ("The parable of innocence").
 There would be no more books for ten years.
 The predilection for literature was encouraged by student contemporaries and near contemporaries, who included Arnaldo Frateili, Giovanni Titta Rosa, Antonio Gargiulo and, slightly later Giovanni Battista Angioletti.
 Friends encouraged him to make good use of his literary abilities.
 By the time he participated at the first congress of the "Associazione Nazionalista Italiana" (ANI) he was already beginning to acquire a public profile, both on account of his books and through his regular contributions to newly the launched "Idea Nazionale", a weekly political magazine associated with the imperialism and tub-thumping nationalism that had become mainstream across Europe at the time.
 More remarkably, while still a student Fracchia teamed up with Arturo Onofri to create the review magazine "Lirica" which the two of them (with others) produced at Rome during 1912/13.
 The journal probably drew inspiration from La Voce produced in Florence between 1908 and 1916, with which it is sometimes compared.
 These (and other) publications launched a passionate debate for the new century among Italian intellectuals, concerned with the shifting social relationships in human society created by the breathless succession of changes under-pinned by rapid industrialisation in societies hitherto based on traditionalist agricultural economies.
 It was said by admirers that Lirica had "opened the windows to a different air".